What Is an Advertising Agency?

 Types of Ad Agency Jobs

 Some agencies also work with freelance copywriters and/or freelance graphic designers who usually do not work on-site.
-More often these days, smaller ad agencies grow and shrink based on client projects, hiring contractors on an hourly, daily, or project-by-project basis.
+More often, smaller ad agencies grow and shrink based on client projects, hiring contractors on an hourly, daily, or project-by-project basis.

 Downsides of the Job

-This is not a typical none-to-five job, and most employees will be asked to work long hours, and weekends, from time to time.
+This is not a typical nine-to-five job, and most employees will be asked to work long hours and weekends from time to time.